IIP-Design/corona-theme/index.md

 ## Theme Hooks

 Corona has 100% support for the [Theme Hook Alliance's](https://github.com/zamoose/themehookalliance) suite of action hooks.
 We've also added a few other actions and filters, documented below.

+### Visual Action Hook Guide

+The <a href="{{ site.github.url }}/hooks/">Visual Action Hook Guide</a> outlines some of Corona's layout-related action hooks.
+These hooks provide easy access to key area's of the theme for plugin and child-theme development.

 ### Corona Action Hooks